-You may recall that at the November 21 meeting I told you that Senator Taft had already taken up the matter with Senator Connally and that Conally had invited him to appear before the Foreign Relations Committee on the 22nd.
+You may recall that at the November 21 meeting I told you that Senator Taft Chairman of the Senate Foreign Relations Committee, had already taken up the matter with Senator Connally, and that Conally had invited him to appear before the Foreign Relations Committee on the 22nd.
 The wheels were already in motion.
 The Foreign Relations Committee was prepared to act favorably on our Resolution one day after we had decided to try and change the mind of the President.
 Only out of courtesy to Senator Wagner, who was absent from Washington, was the meeting postponed to the following week, November 29.